 Pastor Erica began her ministry with BPBC in the fall of 2016.
-Since that time, BPBC has united together under a new mission statement.
+BPBC united together under a new mission statement.
 Strategic planning and visioning work began in the spring of 2018.
-With the formation of a new budget, new leadership structure and new ministry teams, BPBC is entering into their 90th anniversary with new hope for tomorrow.
+With the formation of a new budget, new leadership structure and new ministry teams, BPBC began leaning into new hope for tomorrow.

 Summer Youth Intern, Jessica Jenkins (2016)

 Children’s Ministry Intern, Morgan Fritz (2017-2018)

 Summer Intern, Jackson Campbell (2019)

 Pastoral Intern, Erica Crosby (2020-2021)

 Minister of Music, David A. Lindsay (2015 – 2019, 2021)

 Interim Minister of Congregational Care, Kevin Adams (2021 – 2022)

 Interim Minister with Youth, Jackson Campbell (2021 – 2022)